 Please note that holidays taken during term time, without prior permission from school, could result in legal sanctions for irregular attendance being taken against you and a penalty notice may be issued.
 The 2007 regulations set out the procedure for issuing penalty notices (a £60 fine payable within 21 days or £120 within 28 days) to each parent who fails to ensure their children’s regular attendance at school.

 We also try to conduct home visits when children are absent from school without explanation and we are unable to contact them.

-You will be contacted to attend an attendance and punctuality review meeting with senior leaders in the school if your child has poor punctuality so we can look at how to improve this.
+You may be contacted to attend an attendance and punctuality review meeting with senior leaders in the school if your child has poor punctuality so we can look at how to support families to improve this.

 If your child is absent from School please call the absent line only.